EHR Data

 In the early instances that we set up, we did that for those systems that had, for example, denials information available within their reporting.
 I can think of a couple of examples are systems like AdvancedMD and OpenPM (also known as Open Practice Solutions).
 When you access the reporting, those systems have denials information, denial codes, and more located somewhere within their system, whether or not it is broken out separately or whether or not it’s embedded in the note field.

 These are all separate issues of “How do you extract that information?
 How do you parse that information out?”
 But the information was available in reports.
-We extracted that information from those systems, cleaned it up, parsed it, did all of the stuff we had to do, and then ran the analytics for our clients.
+We extracted that information from those systems, cleaned it up, parsed it, did all of the stuff we had to do, and then ran healthcare data analysis for our clients.

 The problem with pulling data out of a system like that (not charges data, but remittance information effectively, and this is the crucial difference) is denials are part of remittance information.
 Overall, when you look at remittance information, most billing systems.